The Food Dye Law Nobody Knows About

 California has now made the same call about six food dyes.
 Unanimously.
 The harm to children was considered serious enough that not a single senator disagreed.

-I'm not asking for enforcement ahead of schedule.
-I'm asking for information to reach the parents who would make different choices if they simply knew.
 Most parents don't want to hand something to another person's child that the state has already decided doesn't belong there.
 They just haven't been told yet.

 Stating the Law Is Not Medical Advice

-But sharing a law is not medical advice.
+Sharing a law is not medical advice.
 It requires no expertise, no endorsement, no institutional approval.
 When a diabetes newsletter comes home from school it carries no liability.
 When a school posts information about sleep and screen time it carries no liability.
 Stating that California unanimously banned six dyes from schools two years ago is the same category of information.
 It is simply true.

 The liability concern is a symptom of the same problem — institutions wait for certainty before speaking, and in the meantime the information sits with the people who happened to go looking for it.
 People like me.
 People who probably seem, to a room full of PTA parents, a little intense.
 A little outside the mainstream.
 A little hard to place.